jreniel/schism_deploy_master/README.md

    If you encounter errors related to CMake options, ensure that the options you're passing via CMAKE_EXTRA_OPTS are valid for your version of SCHISM.
 Refer to the SCHISM documentation for a list of available options.

+4. **Support for branches other than master**
+   While compilation of previous commits (or branches) could be supported, only the master branch is.
+This is because there are some differences in the CMake arguments which could be accounted for, but for simplicity, this just attempts to follow the master branch.
+This same technique however, can be used to deploy specific tags or versions.
+A semi-outdated example for v5.9.0 [here](https://github.com/jreniel/schism_deploy_v5.9.0).

 ## Support

 For issues related to SCHISM itself, please refer to the [official SCHISM documentation](https://schism.wiki/) or repository.
 For problems specific to this Makefile, consider opening an issue in the repository where this Makefile is hosted.